LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

    An optional description of this Lasso instance.

 Serial Number
-   If you already have a serial number for the new instance, enter it here.
+   If you already have a license serial number for the new instance, enter it here.

 OS User
    The new instance will consist of a process that runs as this specific